Why Juneteenth matters

 Juneteenth is considered the “Independence Day” for African-Americans in our culture.
 There are many ways to recognize this holiday and the history that led to it.
-I encourage you to visit and support the Museum of African American History (Charles H. Wright Museum).
-Tonight, June 19th, the Museum will host a Jamboree Jazz Concert.
+When it reopens, I encourage you to visit and support the Museum of African American History (Charles H. Wright Museum).
 Some communities celebrate the holiday with parades, rodeos, races, Miss Juneteenth contests, and cookouts.

 The most important way to honor this date is to stand together, individually and as a community, against all forms of discrimination, intolerance, and hatred, and to show respect and honor to everyone, perhaps especially those who are different from you.